1. How do I obtain my prescription?

 10. Are my payment details kept secure?

-Yes, all your payment details are entered in a secure internet site that our website links with, and is managed by Paypal.
+Yes, all your payment details are entered in a secure internet site that our website links with, and is managed by Stripe.
 Optically does not record customer payment details.
-All this information is held in a secure server managed by Paypal.
+All this information is held in a secure server managed by Stripe.
 Our shop uses 128 bit SSL, the strongest level of encryption commercially available; all transactions are guaranteed to be 100% safe and secure.

 11. What sort of frames will suit me?